The Science of a Scattered Mind

 You focus deeper, with less effort.

-You follow through on tasks instead of putting them of.
+You follow through on tasks instead of putting them off.

 You feel clear, calm, and in control.